 Permanent magnet materials are now being used in many designs of new electrical machine applications, and a lot of this equipment will be expected to have long lifecycles.
-If performance and lifecycle targets are to be met, then detailed characterisation at the design stage using advanced electromagnetic and multiphysics simulation technology will be critical, according to Cobham Technical Services.
+If performance and lifecycle targets are to be met, then detailed characterisation at the design stage using advanced electromagnetic and multiphysics simulation technology will be critical.

 High field strength, rare earth permanent magnets are key components in many of the new electrical machine designs now appearing on the market.
 Typical long-life applications for such technology include wave and wind power generators, and the traction motors for hybrid and electric vehicles.